 Transparency - Fundrise makes it easy to understand what you’re investing in.
 It helps that you can look at a picture of the property, find where it is on a map.
 You can also dig into the financials of every single property.
 Have a question?
 Customer service will respond to emails and phone calls.

 Lack of liquidity - Logically, most people want money easily accessible, but having money “locked” into an investment is a great way to keep your money growing.
 Fundrise has seen phenomenal returns, and part of their success comes from “forcing” their investors to stay the course.
+However, note, that during tough times (like a pandemic), Fundrise may prevent you from withdrawing your funds.

-Competitive Advantage - Fundrise is a company that prides itself on it’s competitive advantage.
+Competitive Advantage - Fundrise is a company that prides itself on its competitive advantage.
 They invest primarily in projects that have between a $5 million and $100 million market cap.
 These are too large for most private investors, but they get overlooked by banks who cannot accurately rate the risk profile of the developments.
 In some cases, Fundrise has an advantage because banks face such high costs due to burdensome regulations.

 I learned about Fundrise more than two years ago.
 At the time, they still allowed individuals to invest in particular properties.
 At the time, investing online in properties I’ve never seen made me nervous.
 The introduction of the eREIT (and the added benefit of diversification) eased my fears, but there is still a risk.

-My primary qualm is the level of leverage that Fundrise considers sustainable.
+My primary concern is the level of leverage that Fundrise considers sustainable.
 While most would consider a 78% leverage ratio conservative (and it is), many of the properties are development projects.
 If demand for housing in any major city falls, the leverage could doom the profitability of the investments.

 Most of the properties purchased are not done with a buy and hold forever mentality.
 Rather, the eREITs want regular liquidity events to enable growth.